hanaloop/hanaloop.es/src/en/pages/careers.md

 ## Are you ready to take on the challenge?

 Are you looking to grow personally and professionally engaging projects that make positive impacts in people's life and planet?
-If you are, then we are in the same page.
+If you are, then we are on the same page.

 Let's walk together on this journey.